 Most of the time, an undescended testicle remains in the inguinal canal, and can be felt under the skin up above the scrotum.
 Sometimes the testicle remains in the abdomen and sometimes it is absent altogether.

-If both “testes” remain in the abdomen, they may actually be ovaries.
+Less commonly, if both “testes” remain in the abdomen, they may actually be ovaries.
 Sometimes what appears to be a boy is actually a girl with congenital adrenal hyperplasia.
 There are several other disorders of sex hormone production that result in ambiguous genitalia, and may include undescended or absent testes.

 Acquired undescended testicle is the name given when testes are found in the scrotum at birth, but as the boy grows, one or both appears to move back upwards.
 This is usually found in preschool or school-age boys, and is thought to result from the spermatic cord (the cord that the testicles hang from) not growing as rapidly as the rest of the body.

-Undescended testicles can lead to future infertility and/or testicular cancer.
+If untreated, undescended testicles can lead to future infertility and/or testicular cancer.
 They are also associated with inguinal hernias in which part of the intestines travel down the still-open inguinal canal.
 There is some evidence that boys with an undescended testis/testes are at higher lifetime risk of developing male breast cancer.

 Retractile testes are those that are in the scrotum some of the time, but then spring up out of the scrotum from time to time.
 A normal reflex in healthy boys pulls the testes up close to the body when protection or warmth is needed.
 In some boys, this reflex is particularly strong.
-Retractile testes are not thought to be at any higher risk for infertility or cancer.
+Retractile testes are not thought to be at higher risk for infertility or cancer.

 Undescended testicles can occur in any boy, but they are far more common among those who are born early.
 Sometimes they occur as a complication of hernia repair surgery.